Carmel High School (Indiana)

 Carmel High School (CHS) is a public high school in Carmel, Indiana, United States.
-It is part of the Carmel Clay Schools District.
+It is part of the Carmel Clay School District and is the institution of its kind in the state, with over 5,100 students enrolled.

 The school district boundary includes almost all of Carmel.

 Demographics

 The demographic breakdown of the 5,192 students enrolled for the 2023–2024 school year was: